Understanding your hair type will help you more effectively manage your hair, buy the right hair care products, and keep it healthy.

 Are You Interested in Becoming a Cosmetologist?

-At MTI College, we partner with Paul Mitchell the School to bring students comprehensive hands-on training for a career in cosmetology.
+At Campus, formerly known as MTI College, our partnership with Paul Mitchell the School brings students comprehensive hands-on training for a career in cosmetology.
 Our program gives you the tools and training you will need to succeed in cosmetology and beauty, and the business acumen to work for yourself, manage a salon, or work in entertainment or high-fashion.

 If starting a career in cosmetology is something you are interested in, contact our Admissions department for more information.